 If you want to gain a response from a fashion or beauty blogger, you should follow these steps.

-• Google, social media, and email-finding programmes like Hunter will tell you if they have a personal manager, are represented by a talent agency, and what email address they use.
+- Google, social media, and email-finding programmes like Hunter will tell you if they have a personal manager, are represented by a talent agency, and what email address they use.
 Do your homework to find out who they are as an audience, how they engage with that audience, the kind of material they produce, whether or not your brand values are similar, and how your partnership can benefit both of your profiles.

-• Get your name out there in front of the influencer by responding to their postings, sharing their experiences, and congratulating them on their successes.
+- Get your name out there in front of the influencer by responding to their postings, sharing their experiences, and congratulating them on their successes.
 Use your individual credibility as an influencer marketing expert rather than the company's reputation.

 If you haven't heard back after seven to ten business days, send a reminder.
 Look for them on professional networks like LinkedIn or Twitter and reach out to them there.
-They will form an opinion of your company based on how you organize your outreach emails and how you react to their material.
+They will form an opinion of your company based on how you organise your outreach emails and how you react to their material.

 Keep in mind that the first impression and brand image you present will go a long way toward determining whether or not a one-time cooperation becomes a lasting one.